 2. Do a regular checkup with a solar monitoring device

 Solar monitoring makes certain that your solar panels are working properly by tracking the power output of your system.
 With solar monitoring, you gain 24/7 peace of mind that your panels are working as efficiently as possible.

 This helps you know when to carry out cleaning and general maintenance of the panel to increase efficiency.

 Cleaning solar panels is an uncomplicated procedure that you can take care of just as well as a professional.
 If you have a small installation, it pays off to clean it on your own because the cost of professional cleaning would exceed the estimated energy gain associated with clean solar panels.

-Also, you can also ask your solar installer to clean your panels while he is performing routine technical maintenance.
-He can execute this task in complete security.
+You can also ask your solar installer to clean your panels while he is performing routine technical maintenance.
+He can execute this task with complete security.

 Solar panels generally require very little maintenance in order to function.
-The only thing they need is a periodic light cleaning, routine checkups or employing a professional to do the work.
+The only thing they need is periodic light cleaning, routine checkups, or to employ a professional to do the work.